 Besides your kitchen, just as you want to place an air purifier at the source of your pollution, you will significantly improve the quality of your air if you place your devices in the most polluted room in your house in addition to your kitchen.
 Usually, the most polluted room in your home will cause pollution in the rest of your home.
 This could be where your pets sleep, or your basement, a room that’s facing a busy street or a room where mold is building up.

-An air quality monitoring tool is the quickest way forward here and you can continue using it ever so often to ensure you are maintaining good indoor air quality in your home.
+An air quality monitoring tool is the quickest way forward here.
+Also, the beauty of having one is that you can continuously use it to ensure you are maintaining good indoor air quality across your home.

 6. Position Your Air Purifier in The Bedroom